 “I feel so strongly about this.
 I’d like you to support me on this, even if you don’t see it the same way.”

 “Can I ask you to go along with me on this one, even if you don’t agree?
-I can’t say for certain that this is the best decision, but my gut is telling me to give it a try.
+I can’t say that this is the best decision, but my gut is telling me to give it a try.
 Can you support me on this?”